tfiedlerdejanze/expublish/README.md

 - A new changelog entry
 - A new version git commit and tag

-Expublish was built with a CI integrated continuous release process in mind.
+Expublish was built with a continuous release process in mind.
+It's straight forward to be used from any CI server and only requires elixir and git to be installed.
+Here is an example [github workflow](https://github.com/ucwaldo/expublish/blob/master/.github/workflows/release.yml#L31-L42).

-The mix task makes certain assumptions and automatically pushes and publishes the new package version to git and hex respectively.
+The mix task assumes an authenticated hex user and will try to publish and push the new package version to hex and git respectively.

-This and other behavior can be changed using various [options](#options).
-Here are the commonly used ones:
+This and other behavior can be changed using various [options](#reference).
+Here are some commonly used ones:

 ```bash
 # Go through all the task steps without any writing changes (no commit, no tag, no push, no publish):